vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/markdown/README.md

   - Theme Config
 ---

-You can customize markdown via `markdown` in theme options.
+You can customize Markdown via `markdown` in theme options.

 <Catalog />